 ZOLPIDEM TARTRATE (zolpidem tartrate) by Almatica Pharma is short-term treatment of insomnia through binding to the benzodiazepine site of α1 subunit containing gaba a receptors, increasing the frequency of chloride channel opening resulting in the inhibition of neuronal excitation.
-Approved for insomnia.
 First approved in 2023.

-Zolpidem tartrate is a short-acting sedative-hypnotic small molecule approved in May 2023 for the short-term treatment of insomnia.
-It works by binding to benzodiazepine receptors on GABA-A channels, increasing chloride channel opening and inhibiting neuronal excitation to promote sleep.
-The newly approved capsule formulation from Almatica Pharma enters a mature, competitive market dominated by generic versions and newer mechanism agents.
+Zolpidem tartrate is a short-acting sedative-hypnotic agent indicated for the short-term treatment of insomnia.
+It works by binding to the benzodiazepine site of α1 subunit-containing GABA-A receptors, increasing chloride channel opening frequency and inhibiting neuronal excitation.
+The oral capsule formulation was approved by the FDA in May 2023 under sponsor Almatica Pharma.

 short-term treatment of insomnia through binding to the benzodiazepine site of α1 subunit containing GABA A receptors, increasing the frequency of chloride channel opening resulting in the inhibition of neuronal excitation.